HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 #### `ui` role
 This is the user interface of the EHR that is hosting the SMART app.
 It provides the following capabilities for the app.
-* The `ui` of the EHR that the SMART Web Messaging app interacts with provides managed access to work in progress resources such as unsigned orders within the EHR that may not otherwise be available through the [RESTful FHIR API].
+* The `ui` of the EHR that the SMART Web Messaging app interacts with provides managed access to work-in-progress resources such as unsigned orders within the EHR that may not otherwise be available through the [RESTful FHIR API].
-* The `ui` allows the SMART Web Messaging app to perform user-interface interactions such as closing the app or taking the clinician to another activity.
+* The `ui` allows the SMART Web Messaging app to perform user-interface interactions such as closing the app, or taking the clinician to another activity.

 #### `app` role
 This role represents the SMART app itself, that is interacting with the EHR `ui` using SMART Web Messaging.

 Interactions between multiple SMART apps simultaneously hosted within an EHR `ui` are currently not within the scope of this specification.

 #### `fhir` role
 This role represents a Web Messaging proxy to the [RESTful FHIR API] that the EHR MAY expose to the `app`.
 This allows the SMART Web Messaging app to gain client side access to the [RESTful FHIR API] rather than having to make web service calls to the [RESTful FHIR API] directly.